 - Are you new to the field?
 While you can train as an RECE at various universities and colleges, Fanshawe College and Georgian College offer the Early Childhood Education diploma program in Bruce County.
 Both colleges work together with local employers for your ECE work placement.

 How to access financial support to become an ECE?

-- You can now apply for the ECE Education Grant, scholarships and bursaries, and OSAP to help cover tuition costs.
+You can now apply for the ECE Education Grant, scholarships and bursaries and Fanshawe College and Georgian College, and OSAP to help cover tuition costs.
 There is also a Leadership Certification Grant for registered ECEs to continue their education.
 YouTube has a great video to help you apply for these grants.